Creativity is rooted deep in the life of Charlotte Culot.

 Most recently, her art took on an intricate new dimension when it was presented in woven form with her woven tapestry collection ‘Maison RHIZOMES.’

-TIGMI are proud to exhibit this limited edition collection as our next installment of our Tigmi Art Series.
+TIGMI are proud to exhibit this limited edition collection as our next instalment of our Tigmi Art Series.

 Born into a family of artists, drawing was always part of your universe.
 What can you tell us about the creativity that was cultivated in your childhood?